cyber-chicca/Swarm-BSP/README.md

 - z (3 values): measure of the current 3D position and orientation of the vehicle (x-y-psi)
 - noise (3 values): noise added to position/orientation measurements (x-y-psi)

-For details about the meaning of the variable, please refer to the article above.
+For details about the meaning of the variables, please refer to the article above.